-- ii) Results of these evaluations should be made available to the Community. - b) Consistent with common best practices in services organizations, Standardize and publish guidelines for appropriate timeframes for acknowledging requests made by the community, and for responding with a resolution or updated timeframe for when a full response can be delivered.
-ICANN organization should include language in the performance management guidelines for managers that recommends people managers of community-facing staff seek input from the appropriate community members during the organization's performance reviews.
+- b) ICANN organization should include language in the performance management guidelines for managers that recommends people managers of community-facing staff seek input from the appropriate community members during the organization's twice-annual performance reviewsperformance reviews.
 Identification of appropriate community members, frequency of outreach to solicit input, and how to incorporate positive and constructive feedback into the overall performance review should be at the discretion and judgement of the personnel manager, with appropriate guidance from HR as necessary.
-Such a feedback mechanism should be supplemental to the existing mechanisms available to the community to provide input on ICANN staff performance, including direct communication to specific staff member, their personnel managers, senior executive staff, Board directors, and the Complaints Officer.
+Such a feedback mechanism should be supplemental to the existing mechanisms available to the community to provide input on ICANN staff performance, including direct communication to specific staff member, their personnel managers, senior executive staff, Board directors, and the Complaints Officer. - 3) In some situations, issues may be complex and require cooperation among several of the ICANN accountability mechanisms.
+An example might be a complaint about fairness filed by one or more parts of the empowered community.
+Another example might involve situations among the Board, Community and/or Organization that repeat regularly and are not susceptible to redress by any one of the accountability mechanisms.
+ICANN should investigate the creation of a mechanism for an ad-hoc-four-member panel composed of the Ombudsman, the Complaints Officer, a representative chosen by the Empowered Community and a Board member.
+The panel could review concerns or issues raised by the community, ombudsman, staff or board that at least two panel members determine require further effort.
+This panel would have no powers beyond those of its members and their ability to cooperate.